 Criminally reckless conduct means the conduct created a risk of death or great bodily harm to another person, the risk was unreasonable and substantial, and the defendant was aware the conduct created the risk.

 Certainly a shooting is a lot different than riding a bicycle while drunk.
 But what if you’re on a high-end road bike shooting down a crowded street at 30 miles an hour?

-Contact Meyer Van Severen, S.C. regarding issues involving OWI on a bike
+Contact Van Severen Law Office regarding issues involving OWI on a bike

 Although we’ve made it pretty clear that you cannot be charged with an OWI on a bike, it’s certainly still the case that you can be charged with other criminal offenses.
 If you’re charged with disorderly conduct, recklessly causing injury, recklessly endangering safety, or any other crime, contact our criminal defense attorneys immediately.